OODA On Corporate Intelligence In The New Age

 - An Executive’s Guide To Cognitive Bias in Decision Making: Cognitive Bias and the errors in judgement they produce are seen in every aspect of human decision-making, including in the business world.
 Companies that have a better understanding of these cognitive biases can optimize decision making at all levels of the organization, leading to better performance in the market.
 Companies that ignore the impact these biases have on corporate decision-making put themselves at unnecessary risk.

-- Many of the posts above were created for members of the OODA Network.
+- Many of the references above were created for members of the OODA Network.
 For more information on this network C-Suite leaders can see our Subscription Page.

 - The insights in the material referenced above will need to be contextualized for your particular organization.
-Let us know if we can be assistance in that (a good way reach us on this topic is to join us in our member only discussion room on Wickr).
+Let us know if we can be assistance in that (a good way reach us on this topic is to join us in our member only discussion forum).

 - No matter what your strategy for corporate sensemaking, one thing is certain, it will only be optimized once.
 Your organization will need to continually review processes, data sources and analytical methodologies to ensure your organization is being well served.
 So build in agility and review what you are doing on a periodic basis